Feature #1597

 - once I get this also properly working in Python).

-#20 Updated by Mayer Michael almost 9 years ago
+#20 Updated by Mayer Michael about 9 years ago

 Thanks a lot for the input.
 I will checkout a fresh branch and make the changes to the CTA response methods.